vmray/ms-defender-azure/README.md

 - Microsoft Azure
   1. Azure functions with Flex Consumption plan.
      Reference: https://learn.microsoft.com/en-us/azure/azure-functions/flex-consumption-plan
-  2. Azure Logic App with Cunsumption plan.
+  2. Azure Logic App with Consumption plan.
      Reference: https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-pricing#consumption-multitenant
   3. Azure storage with Standard general-purpose v2.

 ## VMRay Configurations

-- In VMRay Console, you must create a Connector API key.Create it by following the steps below:
+- In VMRay Console, you must create a Connector API key by following the steps below:

-  1. Create a user dedicated for this API key (to avoid that the API key is deleted if an employee leaves)
+  1. Create a user dedicated to this API key (to avoid that the API key is deleted if an employee leaves)
   2. Create a role that allows to "View shared submission, analysis and sample" and "Submit sample, manage own jobs, reanalyse old analyses and regenerate analysis reports".
   3. Assign this role to the created user
   4. Login as this user and create an API key by opening Settings > Analysis > API Keys.
-  5. Please save the keys, which will be used in confiring the Azure Function.
+  5. Please save the keys, which will be used in configuring the Azure Function.

 ## Microsoft Defender for Endpoint Configurations